We're here to help

 Legally, beauty therapists can carry out Botox and dermal filler injections, whatever their level of training.
 But whether they do, depends on the amount of risk beauty clinics want to take on.

 There are practical reasons for that, too.
 As Botox is a prescription-only drug, a beautician has to partner with someone qualified to write prescriptions for them.
-Whether that’s a doctor, prescribing nurse, dentist, or prescribing pharmacist.
+Whether that’s a doctor, prescribing nurse, dentist, or a prescribing pharmacist.

 As a result, many clinics and medical spas prefer to employ medical professionals to administer their toxin or filler treatments.